Magyartanulas/magyartanulas.github.io/expressing_need.md

 ## Szükség
 ---

 You could also use `szükség` as a more formal way of needing something.
-The format (subject to word order) is outlined below:
+The format (which is subject to word order) is outlined below:

 szükség[possession ending] van [something]-(ra/re)